osmandapp/web/main/blog/2019-07-11-android-3-40/index.md

 ## Add a widget with current coordinates

-For switch on this widget, please go to <i>General menu-> Configure screen (Remaining elements)</i>.
+For switch on this widget, please go to *General menu-> Configure screen (Remaining elements)*.
 After you can see your own coordinates on top of the screen.
-You can change coordinate format  <i>General menu-> Settings-> General settings-> Coordinate format</i>.
+You can change coordinate format  *General menu-> Settings-> General settings-> Coordinate format*.

 <table>
   <tr>